Skip to main content

 2018 Farm Bill

-On Nov.
-16, 2023, President Biden signed into law H.R.
-6363, the Further Continuing Appropriations and Other Extensions Act, 2024, which extended the Agriculture Improvement Act of 2018, more commonly known as the 2018 Farm Bill.
+The Continuing Appropriations, Agriculture, Legislative Branch, Military Construction and Veterans Affairs, and Extensions Act, 2026, extended the Agriculture Improvement Act of 2018, more commonly known as the 2018 Farm Bill.
 This extension allows authorized programs to continue through Sept.
-30, 2024.
+30, 2026.

 The 2018 Farm Bill provides support, certainty, and stability to our nation’s farmers, ranchers, and land stewards by enhancing farm support programs, improving crop insurance, maintaining disaster programs, and promoting and supporting voluntary conservation.

-Through the 2018 Farm Bill, RMA, through Federal Crop Insurance Corporation (FCIC) will:
+Through the 2018 Farm Bill, RMA, through Federal Crop Insurance Corporation (FCIC) continues to:

 • Provide more risk management options for farmers and ranchers;